Rosalynn Iuliucci

 Osteopathy

-Rosalynn Iuliucci, OMP/D.O.M.P.
+Rosalynn Iuliucci, D.O.M.P.

-As a manual practice osteopath (D.O.M.P) Rosalynn’s practice focuses on supporting health and self-healing through osteopathic observation, assessment, subtle non-invasive treatment and supportive education.
+As a manual practice osteopath Rosalynn’s practice focuses on supporting health and self-healing through osteopathic observation, assessment, subtle non-invasive treatment and supportive education.

 Rosalynn’s practice is influenced by other accreditations, education, practices and experiences, including: GYROTONIC (R) & GYROKINESIS (R); Pilates; embodied practice facilitator; and a Bachelor of Fine Arts (NSCADU/DAL) in the combined study of art and psychology with a special interest in cognition and perceptual dynamics.